 How Does A Distracted Driving Conviction Affect Your Insurance?

-A districted driving conviction can have a significant impact on your car insurance in Ontario.
-In addition to fines and demerit points, you could also risk being labelled a high risk driver.
+A districted driving conviction can have a significant impact on your Ontario car insurance.
+In addition to fines and demerit points, you may need to get high risk auto insurance.
 Getting a distracted driving ticket could :

 - Increase Your Rates : Increase your insurance rates for the next few years.